These policies and procedures only relate to medical and/or dental staff members.

 - A list of those individuals who have been awarded points in the current year are posted on HR Connect

-In the event that a consultant believes that the process of awarding discretionary points has been unfair i.e. they believe they have been disadvantaged by the assessment or in regard to how many point they have been awarded, there is the right of appeal.
+In the event that a consultant believes that the process of awarding discretionary points has been unfair i.e. they believe they have been disadvantaged by the assessment or in regard to how many points they have been awarded, there is the right of appeal.

 The purpose of the appeal hearing is for an independent panel to review the consultant’s original application and the scores awarded by the Discretionary Points Committee, to assess whether the process of awarding points has been carried out fairly.
 It is not an opportunity for the consultant to present new information.